 The choice is yours!
-Whether you choose a language immersion program in China, Germany, or South America, a faculty led short-term course, or a semester anywhere else in the world, you’ll be sure to return home with a broader world-view and a new appreciation for other cultures.
+Whether you choose a language immersion program in South America, a faculty led short-term course in Italy or the Lutherlands, or a semester anywhere else in the world, you’ll be sure to return home with a broader world-view and a new appreciation for other cultures.

 How do I decide?

 The decision to study abroad isn’t an easy one.
 We understand and are here to help!
 If you’re planning on a language immersion trip your language professor will be able to answer all of your questions and assist you in the planning process.
 If you are considering a semester or summer abroad, we recommend reading through our Study Abroad Policy.
-Then, simply stop in the International Services Office (LSC 103) and visit any of our partner websites to start researching your options.
+Then, simply stop in the Cultural Engagement Center and visit any of our partner websites to start researching your options.